-- on vesting, a beneficiary obtains an absolute interest in the amount vested.
-The interest can be a right to present or future possession of the amount; - even if there is a right to present possession, the trustee may hold the amount until the beneficiary demands it;13 - the vesting cannot be subject to a condition being met or an event occurring; - beneficiary income will be paid to a beneficiary either when it is distributed to the beneficiary; credited to the beneficiary or is dealt with in their interest or on their behalf in some other way; - making a loan to a beneficiary will not constitute payment of beneficiary income because of the obligation to repay the loan amount; and - where a beneficiary has a discretionary interest in income, it is necessary for the trustee to pass a resolution that initiates the making of a payment to that beneficiary. - 61.
+- an amount will vest in a beneficiary only if the beneficiary is given an indefeasible right to the amount (ie, the trustee cannot later change their mind and decide not to give the amount to the beneficiary); - on vesting, a beneficiary obtains an absolute interest in the amount vested.
+The interest can be a right to present or future possession of the amount; - even if there is a right to present possession, the trustee may hold the amount until the beneficiary demands it;15 - the vesting cannot be subject to a condition being met or an event occurring; - beneficiary income will be paid to a beneficiary either when it is distributed to the beneficiary; credited to the beneficiary or is dealt with in their interest or on their behalf in some other way; - making a loan to a beneficiary will not constitute payment of beneficiary income because of the obligation to repay the loan amount; and - where a beneficiary has a discretionary interest in income, it is necessary for the trustee to pass a resolution that initiates the making of a payment to that beneficiary. - 72.
 Section GB 22 is a specific anti-avoidance provision applying to situations where a trustee enters into an arrangement to defeat the intent and application of the rules relating to beneficiary income and taxable distributions.
-However, the existence of a specific anti-avoidance provision does not preclude the application of s BG 1.14 - 62.
-The phrase used in the legislation for beneficiary income that "vests absolutely in interest" is discussed in more detail in the Commissioner's Interpretation Statement IS 12/02.15.
+However, the existence of a specific anti-avoidance provision does not preclude the application of s BG 1.16 - 73.
+The phrase used in the legislation for beneficiary income that "vests absolutely in interest" is discussed in more detail in the Commissioner's Interpretation Statement IS 12/02.17